ethereum/execution-spec-tests/docs/getting_started/executing_tests_command_line.md

   --until UNTIL         Fill tests until and including the specified fork.

 Arguments related to running execution-spec-tests:
-  --test-help           Only show help options specific to execution-spec-tests
+  --test-help           Only show help options specific to a specific execution-
-                        and exit.
+                        spec-tests command and exit.

 Exit: After displaying help.
 ```